DimitriPalmer22/Studio-Docs/Projects/Summer Project/C++ Conversion.md

 1. In your file explorer, navigate to where the project is located
 2. Right click on the `.uproject` file
 3. Click "Generate Visual Studio Project Files".
 Be a little patient, it might seem like your computer isn't doing anything for a sec. ![](<../../_Meta/Attachments/Pasted image 20250609172024.png>)
 4. If it fails to generate it will tell you with an error message.
 Try again a couple times.
-If it STILL doesn't work… ah man
+If it STILL doesn't work… ah man. dm me
-5. If it does work, then the project

 # Step 4: Open the Project